How much do you need to earn to live here, after Netherlands takes its share?

 €1,600 - €2,000

-We total monthly expenses (rent, groceries, transport, utilities, dining out) for each lifestyle tier, then reverse-calculate the gross salary needed to cover those expenses after Netherlands's income tax and social contributions.
-Rent data comes from second-hand market listings (what expats actually pay).
-All figures are based on 2026 data from official government statistics.
-See our data sources for full attribution.
+We add up monthly expenses (rent, groceries, transport, utilities, dining out) for each lifestyle tier, then work backwards to find the gross salary that lands on that number after Netherlands's income tax and social contributions.
+Rent data reflects second-hand listings, which is what expats actually pay.
+All figures come from 2026 official government statistics.
+Full attribution lives on our data sources page.

 The average 1-bedroom rent across 5 neighborhoods in The Hague is approximately €1,776/month.
 Rents range from €1,250 in Laakkwartier to €2,250 in Archipelbuurt.